bharathbettagere/mywebpage/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
----
-# Openings:

-- Admissions for MS/PhD and M. Tech are open at EECE, IIT Dharwad https://iitdh.ac.in/ms. I have two MS positions open in the area of distributed machine learning and efficient optimization of large language models.
-- Two **paid** internship positions with a possible accomodation is available in my group!
-Please drop in an email with your short CV attached.
-The topics will be related to Federated learning, machine learning, large language models, online algorithms/learning for caching problems etc. **Duration:** May 1st to end of June 2024.
-- Looking for bright PhD and MS students who are interested in mathematical aspects of machine learning and optimization.
-Please apply from our insitute webpage for these positions.

 # About

 I am an assistant professor in the Department of electrical engineering at IIT Dharwad.
-I am interested in conducting fundamental research in inference and learning.
-Some of my work includes caching in cellular networks, federated learning, bilevel optimization, distributed stochastic optimization with applications to sensor networks, and signal processing for communication problems.
-If you are interested in any of the above, please drop me an email.
+I am interested in conducting fundamental research in inference and machine learning.
+Some of my work includes caching in cellular networks, federated learning, bilevel optimization, online optimization/learning, distributed stochastic optimization with applications to sensor networks, and signal processing for communication problems.
+If you are interested in any of the above, please drop me an email (**bharathbn AT iitdh DOT ac DOT in.**).

 I am interested in hosting **undergraduates for internships**.
 I have a few success stories regarding publishing serious research papers with undergraduate students.
 If you are an undergraduate student with a strong inclination towards mathematics and would like to work with me, please drop in an email describing your interest and a short CV to **bharathbn AT iitdh DOT ac DOT in.**

-In addition to the above, I am actively collaborating with Euprime Pvt.
-Ltd. to convert my research into an impactful one!
-Akash Murthy (Co-founder, collaborator, and research project member) is actively working with me on solving real-world impactful problems related to federated learning.

 # Research Interests